Skip to main content

 Survey Boards

-Survey boards are a great outreach method and proved to be really effective and fun to use on the bus tour.
+Survey boards are a great outreach method and have proved to be really effective and fun to use.
 Rebels have said that the boards can be an easy method to initiate conversations as people are curious about the boards and approach your stall more readily.
 We have presented two board design options below for groups to try.

 • Pros